 Imputation was undertaken for immigration education variables due to higher rates of item non-response for admission years 2010 to 2014.

 A series of diagnostic tables is produced after each update to evaluate the quality of the match.
 These provide historical trend comparisons of counts with previous years by key characteristics.
 Coverage rates are produced to assess the success of the matching process.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 As necessary, data are suppressed or rounded to prevent direct or residual disclosure of identifiable data.

 The use of the IMDB is subject to the normal privacy and confidentiality constraints to prevent the release of personal information.
 Micro-records are not released to users and all aggregate statistics are subject to suppression or rounding.

 The IMDB combines an administrative Immigrant Landing File (ILF) and a Non-Permanent Resident File (NRF) with the T1 Family File (T1FF) through exact matching record linkage techniques.
 The overall linkage rate for the ILF-T1FF is approximately 89%.

 Details on data accuracy for information from the T1FF may be consulted under the T1FF entry (record number 4105).

 The ILF and NRF go through a validation process for accuracy of code sets and comparisons with the previous year's files.

-No coefficients of variation (CV) are produced for estimates as the IMDB is considered a census of all immigrant and non-permanent resident tax-filers (excluding those with only visitors' permits) within the reference years.
+No coefficients of variation (CV) are produced for estimates as the IMDB is considered a census of all immigrant tax-filers within the reference years.

 - Date modified: